Skip navigation

 • Read blueprints or job orders to determine product specifications and tooling instructions and to plan operational sequences.

-• Record operational data such as pressure readings, lengths of strokes, feed rates, and speeds.
+• Record operational data, such as pressure readings, lengths of strokes, feed rates, or speeds.

 • Remove burrs, sharp edges, rust, or scale from workpieces, using files, hand grinders, wire brushes, or power tools.